Trips & Multi-Leg Flying

 Trip Dossier

 Every confirmed trip ships with a Trip Dossier — a written narrative covering the full journey from the perspective of an account manager briefing the crew.
-It’s accessible from the Trips tab and from the Briefing tab during any active leg.
+Accessible from the Trips tab and from the Briefing tab during any active leg.

 The dossier covers:

 Multi-leg trips feel completely different from a string of unrelated charters because the dossier ties everything together.
-The same client and storyline run through every leg.
+The same client and storyline run through every leg (except in split-client patterns, where the storyline crosses).

 Flying a Trip